 On March 31, 1971, Montreal traded Qualls to Cincinnati for Stan Swanson (resulting in an airbrushed solid-red cap on his Topps baseball card).
 He spent the '71 season playing second base with Indianapolis in the American Association (.253-5-33 in 94 games).
 Then on December 14, the Reds dealt him to the White Sox for Pat Jacquez.

 Qualls got his last taste of big-league ball in 1972.
 The "hustling outfielder with grit" was a minor-league invitee17 but won a job in camp.
 The White Sox used him sparingly, though, as he went 0 for 10 in 11 games from April 15 to May 28.
 He appeared just once in the field, starting in center.
-On May 29, Chicago sent Jimmy down to Tucson in the PCL.
+On May 29, Chicago sent Qualls down to Tucson in the PCL.
 He hit well in 12 games (.405-0-8) but in June his career took a new turn.

 Still just 25, Qualls received an offer to play ball in Japan.
 Tsuneo "Cappy" Harada, an influential Japanese-American baseball man, had been his general manager in Lodi and knew that the Japanese leagues were looking for players.
-Jim also recalls talking with Cubs coach Jim Marshall, who had played in Japan in the '60s.
+Qualls also recalls talking with Cubs coach Jim Marshall, who had played in Japan in the '60s.
 White Sox general manager Roland Hemond then arranged the deal, selling Jim's contract to the Kintetsu Buffaloes of the Pacific League.

 "I liked it all right.
 We traveled all over, and you packed all your own stuff.
 I always had an interpreter with me, Jyun Hirota [a Hawaiian veteran of the Japanese leagues].
 He was my roommate the first year.